jgoldfar/maxima-docker/README.md

 -----

 - Easy setup
-- `texlive-full` covers most of the available packages
 - `chktex` and `pgf` packages are explicitly installed to ensure they are always available.

 ## Container Descriptions

-* default is the original build, containing just TeXLive
+* `debian-` is the "legacy" image containing the complete TeXLive installation on top of Debian Stretch

+* `debian-minimal` is a minimal image containing just TeX & LaTeX

+* `debian-minplus` includes some additional packages on top of `debian-minimal`.